jptboy/weather-station/README.md

 # weather-station
-Code for the weatherstation project
+Code for the weatherstation project.
+Written in Arduino.